jeffpascal/Agile/README.md

 - collaboration and teamwork
 - empowered and self directed teams

+# Agile values
+- trust
+- respect
+- openness
+- courage
+- culture

+## Trust is a set of expectations

 ## Importance of conflicts
 - have conflicts while also respecting the person.
 - this is how innovation happens